nidhi041/AI-Powered-Insurance-Recommendation-Platform/Readme.md

-# AarogyaAid — AI-Powered Health Insurance Intelligence
+# AI-Powered Health Insurance Intelligence

 Health insurance policies are dense, jargon-heavy, and often more stressful than the health issues themselves.
 AarogyaAid is a retrieval-augmented AI platform designed to simplify this decision.